tlan2/batterOnDeck/README.md

 # Batter On Deck
 Major League Baseball (MLB) dashboard containing player's individual season and career stats using the [MLB Data API](https://appac.github.io/mlb-data-api-docs/).
-Search for player by name and see how they compare to other players with our novel 5-Baseball ranking system!
+Search for player by name and see all their relevant positional stats!

 Created by Tom Lancaster and [Pat Rademacher](https://github.com/PatRademacher) for our Summer 2020 Front End Web Technology course taught by Caterina Paun.